US President Donald Trump avoided tax for years, report finds | DW | 28.09.2020

 The details of the tax filings revealed a series of financial losses and income from abroad that could come into conflict with his responsibilities as president.

-Trump's financial disclosures indicated he earned at least $434.9 million in 2018, but the tax filings reported a $47.4 million loss.
+Trump's financial disclosures indicated he earned at least $434.9 million in 2018, but the tax filings reported a $47.4 million loss, including from some of his best-known businesses.

+The president claimed $315 million in losses since 2000 on his golf courses, including the Trump National Doral near Miami that Trump has portrayed as a crown jewel in his business empire

 During his first two years as president, Trump received $73 million from foreign operations.
 These included his golf properties in Scotland and Ireland as well as $3 million from the Philippines, $2.3 million from India and $1 million from Turkey — among other nations.